amigazen/unix.lib_sasc/README.md

 ## Frequently Asked Questions

+### Is **UniLib3** a complete standalone C library?

+No, **UniLib3** and especially the _unix.lib_ core is designed to extend POSIX.1 and C99 C library functionality to existing C89 standard C libraries, in particular the _sc.lib_ and _scm.lib_ libraries that ship with SAS/C for Amiga.
+The SAS/C libraries are already extensive, covering all of C89 and many more utility functions, and also well optimised for Amiga computers, but in some cases have older function prototypes not compliant to the POSIX standard and deviating behaviours reflecting the needs and limits of 1990s Amiga development.
+Development of SAS/C for the Amiga ended in the early 1990s, before the standard set of C libraries settled and therefore it is missing many crucial functions, even if in many cases the underlying Amiga native libraries can support the functionality. **UniLib3** therefore exists to provide those missing functions as a superset of what _sc.lib_ provides, and eventually also the complex math extensions missing from _scm.lib_.

+To use _unix.lib_, it is necessary to ensure that your project has the UniLib3 include files ahead of your compiler's default C library headers, and to ensure _unix.lib_ is ahead of _sc.lib_ in the linker chain so that where functions that exist in both libraries, the **UniLib3** version is the one used.

+While **UniLib3**'s roadmap is currently focussed on providing the functions missing from _sc.lib_ over time there's no reason the additional functions needed to complete the coverage of other Amiga C compilers such as DICE cannot be added.

+With all that said, since the SAS/C library source code is not open source, nor maintained or readily available, a long term goal could be to also provide a complete C library with all-new implementations of the C89 standard library, but it is unlikely that such an implementation would be as well optimised, with many _sc.lib_ functions having been implemented in pure assembler.

 ### Will there be a shared library version of UniLib3?

 Before answering that, a discussion of how best to employ shared libraries.
 Dynamically loaded shared libraries require the whole library to be loaded into memory once, no matter how many applications use it, its only loaded once, but the whole thing is loaded.
 So this works well for libraries where most of the functions will be needed often, and a large number of programs will all be using the library.
 Boot up any Amiga and not only will ROM resident libraries like exec, dos and utility be loaded (that run directly from ROM and thus do not take up RAM space themselves) be available all the time because they are so fundamental to the running of the system, but many libraries will be loaded from disk too.
 Libraries like locale and datatypes are almost always going to be present unless running a lean boot to maximise free memory.